bgian/underwear/README.md

 ## Running the tests

-Tests are ran using mocha, they read the files in your ./tests folder.
+Tests are run using mocha, they read the files in your ./tests folder.
 Use the following command to run them.

 ```
 npm run test-unit